selivan/selivan.github.io/_posts/2017-02-07-rsyslog-log-forward-save-filename-handle-multi-line-failover.md

 Because new config formats were created gradually and compatible with old format, then there is couple of flaws:
 * some plugins(but I haven't seen such ones) can lack new format support, and still require old configuration directives
-* configuring with old directives does not always work as expexted for new format:
+* configuring with old directives does not always work as expected for new format:
   * if module `omfile` is called with old format: `auth,authpriv.*  /var/log/auth.log`, then owner and group of created files are defined by old directives `$FileOwner`, `$FileGroup`, `$FileCreateMode`.
-And if it is called with `action(type="omfile" ...)`, then tihs directives are ignored and you should configure it in module loading statement or inside action itself.
+And if it is called with `action(type="omfile" ...)`, then this directives are ignored and you should configure it in module loading statement or inside action itself.
   * Directives like `$ActionQueueXXX` are configuring queue used by next Action, and after their values are reset.
 * semicolon is forbidden somewhere, and strictly required in other places(second happes less often).